 Why Plan a Garden Anyway?

 Gardening isn’t just putting some seeds in the ground.
 It takes a lot of time, patience, and hard work to grow a successful garden.
 And if you're growing your own food, planning also involves calculating how much to plant per person.
 Considering the amount of effort it takes, you want to make sure your garden reaches its maximum potential.
 You want a garden to be beautiful, organized, and healthy.
+So set your gardening goals, and get ready to get growing!

 Start by making a map of the area or areas you intend to garden on your property.
 Take note of the daily hours of sunlight for each area, the natural slopes of the earth, and the types of soil.
 Also, measure the exact dimensions of the area.
 This information will help you decide what types of plants to use in each area, depending on the plant's specific requirements.